huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_3.rst

 predictive models, etc, may be used to develop the policy.

 Several scenarios are provided for training.
 Their names and tasks are as follows.
-The desired task execution is illustrated by a trained baseline agent, which uses PPO algorithm from `Stable Baselines3 <https://github.com/DLR-RM/stable-baselines3>`_ reinforcement learning library.
+The desired task execution is illustrated in a gif by a trained baseline agent.

 + straight_2lane_agents_1
     A single ego must follow a specified leader, with no background traffic.